Amyotrophic Lateral Sclerosis

 Other tests may include:

-Lumbar puncture to evaluate cerebrospinal fluid that surrounds the brain and spinal cord
+Lumbar puncture—to look for changes in the fluid that surrounds the brain and spinal cord

 - Biopsy to evaluate tissue under a microscope

-Your muscles and nerves may be evaluated.
+Your muscles and nerves may also be checked.
 This can be done with

 (EMG)/nerve conduction velocities (NCV).